Finding a job that matches your skills

 If you’re not sure what you’re good at, try making a list or talking to someone.
 People who know you well could help you identify your strengths.

-Support to Work offers advice to disabled people looking for work.
-The 12-week programme allows you to work with an employment adviser to create a personal and flexible plan.
+Support to Work Extra offers advice to disabled people looking for work.

 Or you could use online jobs skills tests to help you identify your skills and explore your interests and motivations.